 Federal Land Managers' Air Quality Related Values Work Group (FLAG) revised

 October 2010 report.
 This update only effects CALPOST, and no other program

 in the CALPUFF System of programs.
-The EPA-Approved version of CALPUFF
+The USEPA-Approved version of CALPUFF

 still version 5.8 (level 070623).